SopraCovoit/AndroidApp/README.md

 The application targets API14+, with simple optimisation for Lollipop (styles, ripples,...).
 It is supposed to respect the Material Design guidelines as much as we could, in the short timeframe we had.

+It also uses some of the recommended features and tools from Google (SyncAdapters, AccountManager...)

 You can either import the application in your ide, or download the apk given as a release.

 ## Screenshots